A Quick Guide to Fitness and Gyms in Beijing

 - Joy City

-If learning martial arts while you’re in China sounds like a dream come true, you’ll be happy to know that a few gyms offer a wide variety of martial arts and boxing.
+If learning martial arts in China sounds like a dream come true, you’ll be happy to know that some gyms offer a wide variety of martial arts and boxing.
 Styles include Chinese martial arts, Muay Thai, and Jiu-Jitsu.
-Many boxing and martial art gyms are located in the Chaowai SOHO complex – complete with English-speaking instructors.
+Many gyms are located in the Chaowai SOHO complex with English-speaking instructors.

 - Colberg Fitness